gammu/gammu/docs/develop/python/gammu.rst

       :param Location: Location of entry to read
       :type Location: int
-      :return: Hash with ToDo values, see :ref:`todo_obj`
+      :return: Dictionary with ToDo values, see :ref:`todo_obj`
-      :rtype: hash
+      :rtype: dict

    .. method:: GetToDoStatus()

       Gets status of ToDos (count of used entries).

-      :return: Hash of status (Used)
+      :return: Dictionary of status (Used)
-      :rtype: hash
+      :rtype: dict

    .. method:: HoldCall(ID)